Best smart lights for gaming Android Central 2021

-- Bulbs for your lamps: Philips Hue White and Color Ambiance
+- Bulbs for your lamps: Philips Hue White and Color Ambiance - LED Smart Bulb

-- Ambient glow: Philips Hue Light Strip
+- Ambient glow: Philips Hue Bluetooth Smart Lightstrip

 - Lighting panels: Nanoleaf Rhythm Edition Smarter Kit

-- Another light strip: LIFX Z Strip
+- Another light strip: LIFX Light Strip

 - Colored fans: Nzxt AER RGB 2

 Though Nanoleaf's standard kit isn't properly equipped for gaming, the Rhythm Edition kit includes a sound module that listens for music and features a specialized game mode that reacts to various in-game sounds.
-Like Philips Hue, Nanoleaf works with Razer Chroma, along with Cooler Master, to color match with your gaming peripherals.
+Like Philips Hue, Nanoleaf works with Razer Chroma, along with Cooler Master, to color match your gaming peripherals.

 While you're lighting up the setup around your gaming rig, why not colorize your computer tower itself?
 The 120mm RBG 2 fan from Nzxt comes in a two-pack and keeps your computer cool — in both senses of the word.
 You can daisy chain multiple fans together to create different lighting effects.